phlippos/obsisidian-vault/Obsidian Vault/machine learning/K Nearest Neighbor.md

 # Edited k-NN: Enhancing Instance Selection

-Edited k-NN algorithms address one of the key limitations of traditional k-NN: the need to store all training instances.
-By intelligently selecting which instances to keep in memory, these techniques can:
+<mark style="background: #FFB86CA6;">Edited k-NN algorithms address one of the key limitations of traditional k-NN: the need to store all training instances.
+By intelligently selecting which instances to keep in memory, these techniques can:</mark>

 1. Reduce memory requirements
 2. Speed up classification